 - Stopping smoking

-Dr Ravi’s top tip
+Dr Ravi’s top tips for lowering blood pressure

 “In addition to losing weight and moving more, reducing salt intake can have a beneficial effect on reducing blood pressure, but this is commonly overlooked by many people.
 Natural salt is in all the foods we consume, but approximately 75-80% comes directly from eating processed foods.
 The recommended intake of salt per day is 6g (approximately 1tsp).